scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Wall of Faith
-*2nd level*
+*2nd Level*
 - **Casting Time:** 6 (3) AP
 - **Range:** 5
 - **Duration:** 1 turn

 Channel your faith to form a protective wall.
-Make a religion roll vs 2 bad die, on success you create a shimmering wall 4 tiles wide and 4 tiles tall.
+Make a spellcasting roll vs 2 bad die, on success you create a shimmering wall 4 tiles wide and 4 tiles tall.
 The wall is seethrough and blocks creatures and projectiles from passing through it.
 This spell can be cast as a reaction for 3 AP, using 2 terrible dice instead.

 Add a proficiency die for every level cast above 2nd.

 ___
 #### Winds of Battle
-*2nd level*
+*2nd Level*
 - **Casting Time:** 4 AP
 - **Range:** 5
 - **Duration:** 1 minute